OmodonMajiri/R-We-There-Yet-To-the-Olympics/README.md

 * How many athletes and nations participated throughout the history of the Olympics
 * What were the demographics of the athletes:
-    - ID - Unique number for each athlete
     - Name
+    - Age
+    - Country
+    - Medal
+    - Year
     - Sex
-    - Age
     - Height (cm)
     - Weight (kg)

 * What sports were part of the Olympics throughout history
 * Which countries won the most medals(gold, silver, and bronze)
 * What were the medal counts of all countries over time